 The reality of client contact centre operations is that customers may contact a centre several times over the course of a transaction -- to ask questions, complete the transaction, or to change coverage.
 In each case, if the answering agent is not licensed for the jurisdiction of the caller, the call must be transferred and queued for the appropriate agent, even though the answering agent would be fully competent to handle the caller's needs.
-The result can sometimes be a poor customer experience.
+This cannot be considered quality customer service.

 It is also costly and time-consuming to handle compliance with the requirements of multiple jurisdictions.
-Businesses have not been able to achieve the growth in the telemarketing/client contact centre channel that customer demand warrants, for reasons directly related to multi-jurisdictional licensing challenges.
+Businesses have not been able to achieve the growth in these channels that customer demand warrants, for reasons directly related to multi-jurisdictional licensing challenges.